 * 'In 1793 began one of the longest and most complete series of directories recorded in this catalogue' Norton's Guide to the National and Provincial Directories of England and Wales.
 Page 92.
 Copies of this first edition are extremely scarce, it was reprinted in 1898.

 - Matthews (W) THE NEW HISTORY, SURVEY AND DESCRIPTION OF THE CITY AND SUBURBS OF BRISTOL, OR COMPLETE GUIDE, 1794....
 With....
 Matthews's NEW BRISTOL DIRECTORY FOR THE YEAR, 1793-4.
 Containing an Alphabetical List of the Corporation, Clergy, Merchants, &c. &c. of the City of Bristol, with its Environs.
 To which are added Lists of the Mail Coaches, Waggons....
-Portrait frontis, folding plan, 112 + 105pp, original cloth-backed boards, private bookplate to front pastedown.
+Portrait frontis, folding plan, 112 + 105pp, original cloth-backed boards, slightly rubbed to head and foot of spine, 2 ownership names to front endpapers.
 Facsimile Reprint.
-Bristol: (1898) £28.00
+Bristol: (1898) £18.00

 - Meller (H.E) LEISURE AND THE CHANGING CITY, 1870 - 1914.
 Plates, line drawings, 307pp, dustwrapper.
 Routledge & Kegan Paul, London: 1976. £10.00

 * 'Focusing on a single city - Bristol - Helen Meller studies the new relationships brought about by mass urbanisation, between city and citizen, environment and society.'